Skip navigation

 Associate Professor

 Johnny began working at Northumbria in 2013, prior to lecturing in Film Studies at De Montfort University and Media and Cultural Studies at the University of Sunderland.
-He has published numerous journal articles and book chapters, in addition to having written or edited a number of books in the fields of media history and popular culture.
+He has published numerous journal articles and book chapters, written or edited several books in the fields of media history and popular culture and from September 2021 - June 2023, he was the Principal Investigator on an AHRC-funded Fellowship: Raising Hell: British Horror Film of the 1980s and 1990s.

 Johnny is an editorial board member for the book series Horror Studies (University of Wales Press) and journal MONSTRUM, and has provided expert commentary on such topics for international news and other media outlets.